 - “I experience emotions in my body but I am more than my emotions“

-As we increase our capacity for body & emotional awareness, we develop greater emotional presence which allows us to intimately “be with” emotional sensations in our body.
-For many of us, the moment we permission ourselves that “it is okay to feel” is the most significant threshold on the emotional awareness and freedom journey.
-The more we practice allowing ourselves to feel whatever is arising—pain, discomfort, anger, hurt, vulnerability, sadness, joy, excitement, etc.—the more we strengthen our emotional intelligence muscles and attune our instrument to the ever-changing landscape of sensory experience and the more we open our systems to the vital flow of life through us.
+As increase our capacity for body & emotional awareness, we develop greater emotional presence which allows us to intimately “be with” emotional sensations in our body.
+For many of us, the moment we permission ourselves that “is okay to feel” the most significant threshold on emotional awareness and freedom journey.
+The more practice allowing ourselves to feel whatever is arising—pain, discomfort, anger, hurt, vulnerability, sadness, joy, excitement, strengthen our emotional intelligence muscles and attune our instrument the ever-changing landscape of sensory experience and the more open our systems to vital flow of life through us.

 When our nervous system has learned to fully feel an emotion it can feel so simple, but the process of being able to is not always so.
 Fully feeling happens in our body either in solitude or in the relational connection of presence with another person.
 Recent research suggests that emotions are an embodied phenomenon and actually originate not just in the brain (limbic emotional zone and the brainstem) but are more broadly dispensed in the body proper, especially the face, throat, chest and belly. ^4 Fully feeling might feel grounded in our legs, aware of our surroundings, sensing our whole body, while breathing and focusing attention to the location with the most emotional intensity.
-Ways in which we avoid fully feeling can included those mentioned above judging the emotion, distracting ourselves with activities, suppressing, numbing, dissociating out of the body, addictions, etc. But there are also ways in which we partially feel with some attention on the emotion and most outwards on others or in our own mental head.
-Partial feeling includes looping thoughts with an emotional correlate in the body, endless processing, crying while talking, verbal vomiting, blaming, etc. Initially as we are learning to feel, there is disorientation as in “What are these sensations in my body?” or “I don’t want to be feeling this.”
-Sometimes our mind might try to convince us to avoid fully feeling because it will be:
+Ways in avoid fully feeling can included mentioned above judging the emotion, distracting ourselves with activities, suppressing, numbing, dissociating out body, addictions, etc. But there are also ways in which we partially feel with some attention on emotion and most outwards others or in own mental head.
+Partial feeling includes looping thoughts with emotional correlate in body, endless processing, crying while talking, verbal vomiting, blaming, etc. Initially as learning to feel, is disorientation in “What are sensations in my body?” or “I don’t want to feeling this.”
+Sometimes our mind might try to convince us avoid fully feeling because it will:

 - too intense